 - Advance rent – Generally you include any advance rent paid in income in the year you receive it regardless of the period covered or the method of accounting you use.

 - Expenses paid by a tenant – If your tenant pays any of your expenses, those payments are rental income.
-You may be allowed to deduct the expenses if they are considered deductible expenses.
+You may also deduct the expenses if they are considered deductible expenses.

 - Security deposits – Do not include a security deposit in your income if you may be required to return it to the tenant at the end of the lease.
-However, if you keep part or all of the security deposit because the tenant breaches the lease by vacating the property early, include the amount you keep in your income in that year.
+If you keep part or all of the security deposit because the tenant breaks the lease by vacating the property early, include the amount you keep in your income in that year.
 If you keep part or all of the security deposit because the tenant damaged the property and you must make repairs, include the amount you keep in that year if your practice is to deduct the cost of repairs as expenses.
-Do not include the amount in income if your practice is not to deduct the cost of repairs as expenses to the extent the security deposit reimburses those expenses.
-If the security deposit is to be used as the tenant's final month's rent, you include the money as income when you receive it, rather than when you apply it to the last month's rent.
+To the extent the security deposit reimburses those expenses, do not include the amount in income if your practice is not to deduct the cost of repairs as expenses.
+If a security deposit amount is to be used as the tenant's final month's rent, it is advance rent that you include as income when you receive it, rather than when you apply it to the last month's rent.

-Some examples of expenses that may be deducted from your total rental income are:
+Examples of expenses that you may deduct from your total rental income include:

-- Depreciation – You begin to depreciate your rental property when you place it in service.
-You can recover some or all of your original acquisition cost and improvements by using Form 4562 (PDF) (to report depreciation) beginning in the year your rental property is first placed in service, and beginning in any year you make improvements or add furnishings.
+- Depreciation – Allowances for exhaustion, wear and tear (including obsolescence) of property.
+You begin to depreciate your rental property when you place it in service.
+You can recover some or all of your original acquisition cost and the cost of improvements by using Form 4562 (PDF), Depreciation and Amortization, (to report depreciation) beginning in the year your rental property is first placed in service, and beginning in any year you make improvements or add furnishings.

-- Repairs – Repairs just keep your property in good working condition but do not add to the value of the property.
+- Repair Costs – Expenditures made to keep your property in good working condition but do not add to the value of the property.

 There are special rules relating to the rental of real property that you also use as your main home or your vacation home.
 For information on income from these rentals, or from renting at an amount less than the fair market value, refer to Topic 415.